pinobatch/pently/docs/pentlyas.md

 A sound effect, drum, instrument, or pattern can be defined inside or outside a song.
-Sound effects, drums, instruments, and patterns defined outside a song are called "global" can be used by any song in the project.
+Sound effects, drums, instruments, and patterns defined outside a song are called "global" can be used by any song in the score.
 Those defined inside a song are scoped to that song.

 A **comment** consists of zero or more spaces, a number sign (`#`) or two slashes (`//`), and the rest of the line.
 The parser ignores